 Not so long ago, emergency managers could rely on audible warnings — the kind that break into broadcast news on radio and television, alerting the public about imminent danger.
-But people just aren’t tuning into traditional media the way they used to anymore.
+But now, people just aren’t tuning into traditional media the way they used to.
 So to do their jobs, emergency managers must rely on technology like text messaging, emails, website posts, and social media to reach members of their community during a crisis.

-Thomas Phelan, researcher and professor of communication at Hamilton College, recently noticed a literacy gap between the abundance of text-based emergency notifications and the people for whom the messages were intended.
-Phelan’s research focuses on emergency management and risk communication, and he writes frequently on the topic.
+As a researcher and professor of communication at Hamilton College, Thomas Phelan noticed a literacy gap between the abundance of text-based emergency notifications and the people for whom the messages were intended.
+His research focused on emergency management and risk communication, and he wrote frequently on the topic.

-Image via Massachusetts Alerts, a free public safety alerting app.
+[new_image position="half right" id="null"]Image via Massachusetts Alerts, a free public safety alerting app.[/new_image]

 This tool is built into software like Microsoft Office.
 Using this, Phelan discovered that most messages sent by emergency managers were at a college reading level.
 But there are ways to help improve readability, one of which is to focus on word use.
-Phelan says this can mean the difference between “evacuate” and “leave.”
+Phelan said this can mean the difference between “evacuate” and “leave.”

-Phelan is adamant that making emergency response messaging more clear is not about “dumbing it down,” which he says is a common criticism for making information more accessible.
-Accessibility aids literacy, says Phelan.
+Phelan was adamant that making emergency response messaging more clear is not about “dumbing it down” — which is a common criticism for making information more accessible.
+Accessibility aids literacy, he said.
 “When you lower a reading level so people can read it, you’re increasing their learning.”